Ford Taurus SHO: First generation (1989–1991)

 A special edition of the SHO called the Plus package became available in late 1990.
 It came as part of option package #212A and contained different styling cues from the standard SHO, including a plastic 'Power Bulge' hood, chrome window trim, a plastic spoiler without the 3rd brake light, body colored stripe in the lower cladding, black mirrors, black B and C pillars, rod shifter upgrade, and a body color TAURUS badge.
 There were also some SHOs that came with only part of the package options known in the community as a 'partial plus', but these were really only regular SHOs that received the other options because Ford needed to use up what they had with the body change coming in 1992.
-White painted pluses had the option of white painted "slicer" wheels.
+White painted Pluses had the option of white painted "slicer" wheels.
 1991 was the only year that a "Mocha Frost" color option was offered.
-Also in 91 a green called "Deep Jewel Green Clearcoat Metallic" was available, but only with the plus option.
+Also that year, "Deep Jewel Green Clearcoat Metallic" was available, but only with the Plus option.

 Second generation (1992–1995)

-The SHO was redesigned for 1992, although it continued with the same powertrain as before: The Yamaha Built V-6 engine and 5-speed manual transmission.
-The second generation SHO borrowed from the Mercury Sable's front fenders, hood, and headlights, but used a different bumper, fog lamps, and no middle lightbar.
+The SHO was redesigned for 1992, although it continued with the same Yamaha-built V-6 engine and 5-speed manual transmission.
+The second generation SHO utilized the Mercury Sable's front fenders, hood, and headlights with a different bumper, fog lamps, and no middle lightbar.
 The SHO also got unique seats, side cladding, dual exhaust, as well as a unique rear bumper.
 1992 models can be visually identified by not containing a rear trunklid spoiler, having downturned exhaust tips, and only a driver's side airbag (later models have both driver's and passenger airbags).
 For the 1993 model year, the rear brakes on the SHO were converted to solid discs, replacing the vented discs of almost identical dimensions that were used in the 1989–1992 model years.